Why Sex Should Not Be The Only Indicator of Health in Marriage

 We tear open the scab and wound her all over again when we ignore the efforts being made outside the bedroom – the counseling, the patience, and baby-steps, the courage.

-People who are working through difficult seasons need to know that marriage can be beautiful broken; two people committed to loving each other through the highs and lows.
+People who are working through difficult seasons need to know that when two people are committed to grow, marriage can be beautiful broken; two people committed to loving each other through the highs and lows.

-That is what real marriage is all about; not just swooning and soaring on mountain peaks, but cleaving and faithfully loving through the valley lows.
+A healthy marriage is not just about swooning and soaring on mountain peaks.
+It is also about cleaving and faithfully loving one another through the difficult seasons.

-When we give a much broader view of what constitutes a happy growing marriage, couples who are struggling or going through a season, feel hopeful and affirmed.
+When we give a much broader view of what constitutes a healthy growing marriage, healthy couples who are going through a difficult season feel hopeful and affirmed.

-Newlyweds ought to hear that the number of times you make love is wonderful but what counts is the health of your overall marriage.
+Newlyweds ought to hear that the number of times you make love is wonderful but what counts is the health of the individuals and overall relationship.

-But at the same time, people go through seasons, and these turns and tides affect intimacy, and at that moment they need to remember that a good marriage is more than lots of sex.
+But individuals go through seasons, and these turns and tides affect sex.
+In those moments, healthy couples they need to remember that a good marriage is more than lots of sex.

-It is commitment, showing up, serving, loving, sticking together, no matter what.
+It is commitment, showing up, growing, serving, loving no matter what.

 What do you think?
 Have you struggled with this thought?
 How have you dealt with it?